lee-zhg/intro-appid/README.md

     ![alt text](images/appid5.png)

 1. Pressing the `Logout` button will log you out of the service.

+## - Setting up IBM Cloud App ID with your Azure Active Directory

+Information on how to use `Azure Active Directory` as user repository is available at https://www.ibm.com/cloud/blog/setting-ibm-cloud-app-id-azure-active-directory

 ## Additioal Notes on the Source Code